 If you are a Christian you know God is in control at all times.
 God knows the beginning, middle and the end of our stories.
 Yet Christians also know the reality of satan’s continual plot to exploit our lives as he tries to entice, manipulate, and yank us away from our faith in all that God is.
 And satan doesn’t limit his lure to individuals.
 He also attacks families, groups, businesses and governments–including the government of the United States.

 Satan would love nothing more than for American citizens to completely ignore God’s call.

-But, America will never allow evil to overcome.
+Thankfully, I believe America will never allow evil to overcome.
 We have always worshiped and relied upon God as we acknowledge His power and holiness.
-In fact America originated with an agreement with God.
-It was created in 1620.
+In fact the birth of America began with an agreement with God.
+This agreement was created in 1620.

 Psalm 46 contains an often repeated yet misinterpreted verse from the Bible:

 Be still, and know that I am God.

 Taken at its word “be still” could mean “be quiet” or “wait.”
 But, it’s important that we not ignore the context in which the phrase is used.
 One needs to know exactly what the psalm is referencing before randomly removing a sentence from an entire chapter and fathoming its meaning.
 In it, the psalmist tells a short story beginning with referencing “trouble”.

 Taken from chapter 46 in Psalms, “Be still” isn’t meant to imply passively waiting on the Lord.
 By studying the Hebrew word and pulling together the entire chapter we see the statement implies more of a call to action.
 The action to “stop”.
 As we think about the political climate of America right now this particular verse, in fact the entire chapter, can poetically be applied to the current activity in Washington, D.C.